kw7oe/kw7oe.github.io/content/posts/building-phoenix-release-with-docker.md

 >  ...to deploy straight from a host to a separate target, the Erlang Runtime System (ERTS), and any native dependencies (NIFs), must be compiled for the same target triple.

-Hence, if you are using a Macbook, and wanted to build you release and deploy to a Ubuntu 18.04 server, you'll need to build your release on a Ubuntu 18.04 virtual machine (VM).
+Hence, if you are using a Macbook, and want to build you release and deploy to a Ubuntu 18.04 server, you'll need to build your release on a Ubuntu 18.04 virtual machine (VM).

 ### Without Docker